Math Circles of Chicago

 FESTIVALS

 MC2 holds large public math festivals throughout the year in a variety of spaces, like Chicago Public Libraries.
 Our festival each May at Payton High School is our biggest.
 We also support schools in holding their own festivals, possibly as part of another event like a back-to-school night.
-Schools and organizations that would like to co-host a festival with MC2 should complete our General Interest Form
+Schools and organizations that would like to co-host a festival with MC2 should complete our Teacher Inquiry Form

 SUMMER CAMPS